 Tiffany Mimms, Ph.D., President, Psychologist PSY21784

 Establishing a positive therapist-client relationship is crucial to the success of psychotherapy.
 Creating an environment where you feel safe to discuss any concern is a primary goal of my therapeutic approach.
 I treat each client with respect, cultural sensitivity, and a strong sense of professional ethics.
-I see my role as both collaborator and teacher.
+I see my role as both a collaborator and teacher.
 I like to actively work with you as we explore your unique concerns, struggles, and strengths.
 I use my expertise to highlight key patterns in your life that may be keeping you stuck, and to present alternative perspectives and strategies to help achieve your goals.

 I provide psychotherapy to adults struggling with depression, relationship difficulties, poor body image, low self-esteem, stress, grief, loss and life transitions.
 My specialties include sexual assault, domestic violence, and gender and cultural concerns.
 I also work with couples seeking to improve their communication and relationship satisfaction.

-Judith Parker, Ph.D, Psychological Assistant, PSB94021959
+Judith Parker, Ph.D., Psychological Assistant, PSB94021959

 I earned my Master of Science degree as a Mental Health

 Counselor in 2010 and worked in Berkeley, California.
-I am currently a Psychological Assistant, and am
+I am currently a Psychological Assistant and am

 working towards my psychology doctoral degree and licensing.
 I have experience in individual and group